-Lincoln College English Course Placement: Chart 2
+English Course Placement: Chart 2

-English ACT Sub-Score Placement Testing Option Course

-12 or lower None ENG 099

-13-17 Accuplacer Placement Test ENG 099, ENG 101 5-day

-or ENG 101

-18 or higher N/A ENG 101
+English ACT Sub-Score Placement Testing Option Course 12 or lower None ENG 099 13-17 Accuplacer Placement Test ENG 099, ENG 101 5-day or ENG 101 18 or higher N/A ENG 101

-Accuplacer lincolncollege.edu Placement Testing
+Accuplacer Placement Testing

 Placement Score Option

 2-3 English 099

 4-5 English 101 5-day

 6 or higher English 101

-Lincoln College Mathematics Placement using Multiple Measures
+Mathematics Placement using Multiple Measures

-- Students who cannot be placed by the charts below will need to take the College's placement test. - Students may opt to register for any math course lower than their placement. - After advising and registration are complete, students have the option to return to campus on a later, pre-determined date to attempt to place in higher level math course through a written "test-out" exam.
+- Students who cannot be placed by the charts below will need to take the College's placement test. - Students may opt to register for any math course lower than their placement. - After advising and registration are complete, students have the option to return to campus on a later, pre-determined date to attempt to place in higher level math course through a written "testout" exam.
 Students will be provided additional information and a study guide related to this option at registration.
 There is an additional fee assessed for this test-out option. - A student who has not provided official high school transcripts or ACT scores must complete LC placement tests.

-Math ACT, HS GPA, Courses Taken Placement Chart Math ACT ≥ 22 (no GPA restriction) and one of the following courses within the past 2 years: College Algebra, Pre-calculus, Finite Math, Statistics Chart 1 Transfer student or Dual Enrollment credit within past 5 years Chart 2 Math ACT ≤21 and an unweighted GPA ≥ 2.6 (based on minimum 7 semesters of high school) -and- A high school math course completed within 1 year of enrollment Chart 3 Math ACT ≤ 21 and unweighted GPA < 2.6 Math ACT ≤ 21, unweighted GPA ≥ 2.6, no high school math course completed within 1 year of enrollment Chart 4
+Math ACT, HS GPA, Courses Taken Placement Chart Math ACT \geq 22 (no GPA restriction) and one of the following courses within the past 2 years: Chart 1 College Algebra, Pre-calculus, Finite Math, Statistics Transfer student or Dual Enrollment credit within past 5 years Chart 2 • Math ACT ≤21 and an unweighted GPA ≥ 2.6 (based on minimum 7 semesters of high school) Chart 3 -and- • A high school math course completed within 1 year of enrollment • Math ACT ≤ 21 and unweighted GPA < 2.6 Chart 4 -or- • Math ACT ≤ 21, unweighted GPA ≥ 2.6, no high school math course completed within 1 year of enrollment